3dgep/input/README.md

 - `bool isKeyReleased( Keyboard::Key key )`: Returns `true` if the key was released *this frame*.
 - `Keyboard::State getLastState()`: Get the keyboard state that was last used to update the `KeyboardStateTracker`.

-## Input
+## Input API

-The `Input` (namespace) is a singleton (namespace) that provides access to keyboard keys, gamepad & mouse buttons, and gamepad axes.
+The `Input` namespace provides access to keyboard keys, gamepad & mouse buttons, and gamepad axes.
 This implementation is inspired by Unity's Input system (see [Input](https://docs.unity3d.com/ScriptReference/Input.html) in the Unity script reference).

 Internally, it stores a `KeyboardStateTracker`, `MouseStateTracker`, and a `GamepadStateTracker` for each connected gamepad.

-Calling the `Input::update` method (once per frame!) is required to let the `Input` class update its internal state.
-The `Input` (namespace) provides the following methods:
+Calling the `Input::update` method (once per frame) is required to let the `Input` class update its internal state.

+The `Input` namespace provides the following methods:

 - `void update()`: Call this once per frame to update the Input's internal state.
 - `bool getKey( std::string_view keyName )`: Return `true` while the key is being held down on the keyboard.
 See [Key Names](#key-names) below.